-The aim of this study is to explain the system of rules pertaining to non-litigious civil proceedings primarily based on electronic procedures under the jurisdiction of the courts.
+The aim of our study is to explain the system of rules pertaining to non-litigious civil proceedings primarily based on electronic procedures under the jurisdiction of the courts.

-Given the fact that most non-litigious proceedings examined in the study are regulated by separate laws but all refer to the Hungarian Code of Civil Procedure as the relevant background legislation, the author will first review the regulation of electronic communication in the Code of Civil Procedure.
-Then, in the subsequent sections, I will describe the role, function, and purpose of electronic devices in each non-litigation civil procedure.
+Given the fact that most non-litigious proceedings examined in the essay are regulated by separate acts but all refer to the Hungarian Code of Civil Procedure as their background legislation, we will first review the regulation of electronic communication in the Code of Civil Procedure.
+Then, in the subsequent sections, we will describe the role, function, and purpose of electronic devices in each non-litigious civil procedure.